 Every emoji character with a default text presentation allows for an emoji or text presentation selector.
-Thus the presentation of these characters can be controlled on a plain web pages texting, chats character-by-character basis.
-The characters that can have these selectors applied to them are listed in Emoji Variation Sequences [emoji-charts].
+Thus the presentation of these characters can be controlled on a character-by-character basis.
+The characters that can have these selectors applied to them are listed in Emoji Presentation Sequences [emoji-charts].

-In addition, the next two sections describe two other mechanisms for globally controlling the emoji presentation: Using language tags with locale extensions, or using special script codes.
+In addition, the next two sections describe two other mechanisms for globally controlling the emoji presentation: using language tags with locale extensions, or using special script codes.
 Though these are new mechanisms and not yet widely supported, vendors are encouraged to support the locale extension for most general usage such as in browsers; the special script codes may be appropriate for more specific usage such as OpenType font selection, or in APIs.
 For more information, see [CLDR].